 Welcome to my website; here you will find my latest posts about whatever comes to my mind.

-I am a freelance Information Privacy and Security Consultant (Auditor).
-I work around Asia, the Middle East, and Africa.
+I am a freelance Information Privacy and Security Consultant and Auditor, working around Asia, the Middle East, and Africa.

-I am a big supporter of open source applications to secure information in a common-sense sustainable manner.
+I am a big supporter of open source applications and appropriate ISO Standards implementations to secure information in a common-sense and sustainable manner.

 I love digital photography, hiking (done it on in Asia, Africa, North America, South America, Europe, and Australia – and one of these days in Antarctica) , fly fishing (in 6 continents), and reading science fiction, military, and espionage novels.
 I have travels in 120 countries.